-One California study found just being overweight, not obese, significantly increased a man’s chances of developing ED.
+One California study found that just being overweight, not obese, significantly increased a man’s chances of developing ED.
 Other studies show weight loss can improve erectile function.
 Experts are not sure of the exact reason obesity has such an effect on erectile function, but it is a factor in male obesity that needs to be addressed.

 Studies have also found a link between obesity and low sperm count, even infertility.
 Most researchers believe this is caused by reduced testosterone levels.

-The SANE Cure for Male Obesity
+The SANE cure for male obesity

 There are a few ways you can help your husband permanently lose weight, and they’re all SANE.
 One thing that won’t help him is probably something that he’s tried time after time after time — cutting calories.

 For half a century, everybody has been following a bogus theory of weight loss presented as fact called the “calorie deficit.”
 This theory treats the body like a scale, calories in = calories out.
-The calorie-deficit theory of weight loss says to lose weight, you have to monitor your calorie intake and output, that your body is incapable of doing it for you.
+The calorie-deficit theory of weight loss says to lose weight, you have to monitor your calorie intake and output, and your body is incapable of doing it for you.
 It also says you have to starve your body, that beautiful machine that needs nourishment to perform all its functions.

 The calorie-deficit theory of weight loss is wrong.
 The body is not like a scale, it is like a thermostat, regulating your calorie input and output for you around your setpoint weight.
 If you eat too many calories, your body will simply burn more calories.
 If you eat too few calories, your body will burn fewer calories.
-That’s the way it was designed to work so that ideally you can never become too heavy or too thin.
+That’s the way it was designed to work so that, ideally you can never become too heavy or too thin.

 But regularly eating inSANE foods broke the system, causing a hormonal clog.
 Your husband’s body didn’t know how much fat he had or needed to have, so it gave him more fat.
 This raised his setpoint weight.
 From that point on, his body always tried to go back to that weight, and it didn’t matter how little he ate or how much he exercised.

 If your husband tries to cut calories, his body thinks he’s starving and will do whatever it can to save his life.
 It will activate hormones to make him hungry and cold and shaky.
-It will signal hormones to store fat and not to burn any of his fat stores.
+It will signal hormones to store fat and not burn any of the fat stores.
 If he doesn’t start eating enough food within a few weeks, it will slow his metabolism.